in4lio/yupp/doc/python.md

     # coding: yupp.<encoding name>

-**yupp** performs a macro-expansion of the source code and generates the source code in pure Python, it happens at the initial stage of your source file run.
-Every next run if your source code does not get changed, the macro-expansion phase will be skipped and the previously generated code will be executed directly.
+**yupp** performs a macro-expansion of the source code and generates the source code in pure Python, it happens at the initial stage of the source file run.
+Every next run if the source code does not get changed, the macro-expansion phase will be skipped and the previously generated code will be executed directly.